Broccode/acci_eaf/docs/PRD.md

 * **Testing:** Jest, `suites` (Unit), Testcontainers (Integration with MikroORM), `supertest`, `@nestjs/testing`.
 * **Authorization:** Recommendation `casl`.
 * **SBOM:** Tooling TBD (e.g., `@cyclonedx/bom`), Format TBD (e.g., CycloneDX).
+* **Licensing:** Hybrid approach (Offline file + optional Online check).
+* **Deployment:** Docker Images in Offline Tarball with Docker Compose for VM installation.
 * **Decisions:** Documented via ADRs in `docs/adr/`.
 * **Diagrams:** Use of appropriate diagram types (C4, UML etc.) for visualization.

 ## 8. Release Criteria (for V1)

 * All functional requirements (FR) defined as "In Scope (V1)" are implemented and covered by tests.
-* Core NFRs (especially Security, Reliability, Testability, Documentation, Licensing Validation) are demonstrably met.
+* Core NFRs (especially Security, Reliability, Testability, Documentation, Licensing Validation, Deployment) are demonstrably met.
 * Defined code coverage targets are achieved.
-* Basic documentation is available and reviewable.
+* Basic documentation (incl.
+Offline Setup) is available and reviewable.
-* A functional sample project (`apps/sample-app`) demonstrates core features.
+* A functional sample project (`apps/sample-app`) demonstrates core features and can be installed from the tarball.
-* Successful build and test runs of all components in a reference CI environment.
+* Successful build and test runs of all components in a reference CI environment, including tarball creation.
 * Review and approval of the architecture and core components.

 ## 9. Success Metrics